ipavlopoulos/ipavlopoulos.github.io/publications.md

 (find me in [scholar](https://scholar.google.com/citations?user=niKjjdEAAAAJ&hl=en&oi=ao">Scholar</a>))

 ## publications in peer-reviewed conference proceedings
+* Dritsa, K. Dritsa, Thoma, K., Pavlopoulos, J., Louridas, P. A Greek Parliament Proceedings Dataset for Computational Linguistics and Political Analysis.
+In NIPS 2022 Datasets and Benchmarks Track (to be presented).

+* Zonios, C., Pavlopoulos, J., Likas, A. Transformer-Based Music Language Modelling and Transcription.
+In Proceedings of the 12th Hellenic Conference on Artificial Intelligence (SETN '22). https://doi.org/10.1145/3549737.3549754.

 * Platanou, V., Pavlopoulos, J., Papaioannou, G. (2022).
 Handwritten Paleographic Greek Text Recognition: a Century-Based Approach.
 In Proceedings of the Language Resources and Evaluation Conference (LREC).
-To be held in Marseille and online, June 2022.
+Marseille, France and online, June 2022.

 * Pavlopoulos, J., Xenos, A., Picca, A. (2022).
 Annotating the Sentiment of Homeric Text.
 In Proceedings of the Language Resources and Evaluation Conference (LREC).
-To be held in Marseille and online, June 2022.
+Marseille, France and online, June 2022.

 * Liagkou, K., Pavlopoulos, J., Machotka, E. (2022).
 A Study of Distant Viewing of ukiyo-e prints.
 In Proceedings of the Language Resources and Evaluation Conference (LREC).
-To be held in Marseille and online, June 2022.
+Marseille, France and online, June 2022.

 * Chatzipanagiotou, M., Machotka, E., Pavlopoulos, J. (2021).
 Automated recognition of geographical named entities in titles of Ukiyo-e prints.
 In Digital Humanities Workshop (DHW 2021).
 Association for Computing Machinery, New York, NY, USA, 70–77.
 DOI:https://doi.org/10.1145/3526242.3526254